The Best Things to Do in Margaret River for an Unforgettable Escape

 Meelup Farmhouse

-Just metres from Meelup Beach, Meelup Farmhouse is a predominantly outdoor venue that's home to alpacas, Silkie chickens, a hairy cow and a farmhouse dog.
-Luxuriate beneath the gum trees over a picnic hamper or indulge in the seasonal menu crafted by head chef Dean Williams.
-Orange and poppy seed pancakes and wood-roasted mushrooms with charred Yallingup woodfired sourdough feature on the brunch menu.
-Farmhouse grazing is encouraged all day, and the more substantial mains include housemade sweet potato flatbread with roasted vegetables and aromatic duck curry with black rice.
-Scenery and nourishment that's good for the mind, body and soul.
+Just metres from Meelup Beach, Meelup Farmhouse is a stunning outdoor venue home to alpacas, Silkie chickens, and even a hairy cow.
+Relax under the gum trees with a picnic hamper or indulge in seasonal dishes from head chef Dean Williams.
+Highlights include orange and poppy seed pancakes, wood-roasted mushrooms on sourdough, and hearty mains like sweet potato flatbread with roasted vegetables.
+A perfect spot for nourishing your body, mind, and soul amidst breathtaking scenery.

 54 Sheens Road, Naturaliste